Onlyfans Taxes Guide For Creators Based In USA [Updated For 2024]

-You can also deduct premiums that you paid to provide coverage for your spouse, your dependents, and your children who were younger than 27 at year-end, even if they aren’t dependents on your taxes.
+You can also deduct premiums you paid to provide coverage for your spouse, your dependents, and your children younger than 27 at year-end, even if they aren’t dependents on your taxes.
 Calculate the deduction using the Self-Employed Health Insurance Deduction Worksheet in IRS publication 535.11

-- Meals = A meal is a tax-deductible business expense when you are traveling for business, at a business conference, or entertaining a client.
-The meal cannot be lavish or extravagant under the circumstances, and in the past, you could only deduct 50% of the meal’s actual cost if you keep your receipts, or 50% of the standard meal allowance if you keep records of the time, place, and business purpose of your travel but not your actual meal receipts.
+- Meals = A meal is a tax-deductible business expense when traveling for business, at a business conference, or entertaining a client.
+The meal cannot be lavish under the circumstances.
+In the past, you could only deduct 50% of the meal’s actual cost if you kept your receipts or 50% of the standard meal allowance if you kept records of your travel’s time, place, and business purpose but not your actual meal receipts.

 Keep complete and accurate records and receipts for your business travel expenses and activities, as this deduction often draws scrutiny from the IRS.

-Deductible travel expenses include the cost of transportation to and from your destination (such as plane fare), the cost of transportation at your destination (such as car rental, Uber fare, or subway tickets), lodging, and meals.
+Deductible travel expenses include the cost of transportation to and from your destination (such as plane fare), transportation at your destination (such as car rental, Uber fare, or subway tickets), lodging, and meals.

-Feel free to watch our video on how you can squeeze some free travel also in your business travel
+Feel free to watch our video on squeezing some free travel into your business travel.

-- Vehicle Use – When you use your car for business, your expenses for those drives are tax-deductible.
-Make sure to keep excellent records of the date, mileage, and purpose for each trip, and don’t try to claim personal car trips as business car trips.
+- Vehicle Use – Driving expenses are tax-deductible.
+Your driving expenses are tax-deductible when you use your car for business.
+Keep excellent records of each trip’s date, mileage, and purpose, and don’t try to claim personal car trips as business car trips.